HansZimmer5000/HelpTools/setupAndUpdate/installs.md

 To use docker without the need to have ```sudo``` in front of it, add yourself to the docker group: ```sudo gpasswd -a *user* docker```.
 Maybe a quite big security risk.

-To let docker use a different bridge IP change 'docker.service' file. open File ```/etc/systemd/system/multi-user.target.wants/docker.service``` and set ```--bip``` Flag with new IP: ```ExecStart=/usr/bin/dockerd -H fd:// --bip "192.149.1.1/24"```
+To let docker use a different bridge IP change 'docker.service' file.
+This may necessary if you want to use the Deutsche Bahn ICE Wifi, which has the same address as the standard bridge IP, but also consider other wifis and their address ranges. open File ```/etc/systemd/system/multi-user.target.wants/docker.service``` and set ```--bip``` Flag with new IP: ```ExecStart=/usr/bin/dockerd -H fd:// --bip "192.149.1.1/24"```
 (from [StackOverflow](https://stackoverflow.com/questions/52225493/change-default-docker0-bridge-ip-address))